- About the Program

 Because the UCSF PharmD curriculum is distinguished by a steady application of scientific thinking across all coursework, some students decide to combine the UCSF PharmD with a UCSF PhD, to translate basic science to clinical application for careers in academia and industry.

-The UCSF PharmD/PhD combined degree program offers you the opportunity to apply to the renowned graduate programs at UCSF.
+The PharmD to PhD career path offers you the opportunity to apply to the renowned graduate programs at UCSF.
 The majority of our PharmD graduates who have pursued or are currently pursuing PhDs have trained in the Pharmacogenomics and Pharmaceutical Sciences (PSPG) graduate degree program.
 But we encourage our PharmD students interested in PhD-level training to consider other UCSF PhD degree programs in biomedical sciences as well as the social and population sciences.

 You might also choose to pursue post-PharmD degrees in other areas of interest through programs at UCSF and beyond, including: UCSF Master’s Degree Program in Clinical Research, MBA and MPH degrees, specialized programs such as the UCSF Masters in Global Health Sciences, or programs through the UCSF/UC Hastings Consortium on Law, Science & Health Policy and the UCSF–UC Berkeley Masters in Translational Medicine Program.